If you’re a first-time owner, understanding how to properly feed your bearded dragon can feel somewhat like rocket science!

 In terms of protein, there is no better option than Dubia roaches.

-Dubias are very easy for dragons to digest, are protein-rich, and tend to be safer than crickets which can carry parasites.
+In short?
+Dubias are very easy to digest, are protein-rich, and tend to be safer than crickets which can carry parasites.

-You could also feed them Phoenix worms which are so rich in calcium you won’t even need to dust them every time.
-However, Phoenix worms can be expensive, so just be prepared.
+You could also feed them Phoenix worms which are so rich in calcium you won’t even need to dust them every time!
+However, Phoenix worms can be expensive, so just be prepared to splurge…

-In terms of the best vegetables to feed your bearded dragon, you’re going to want to offer dark leafy greens like collard, endive, dandelion,
+In terms of the best vegetables… you’re going to want to add dark leafy greens like collard, endive, dandelion, and the like into the bearded dragon diet.

 How Many Dubia Roaches to Feed a Bearded Dragon

-For an adult bearded dragon that is 2 years or older, try to give them 10-20 Dubias just one to three times a week, depending on their weight.
+For an adult bearded dragon that is 18 months and older give them 10-20 Dubias just one to three times a week, depending on their weight.

-If your bearded dragon is in fact pregnant, you’ll especially want to up her calcium intake as well since egg-laying will deplete her calcium store.
+If your bearded dragon is pregnant… you’ll ESPECIALLY want to up her calcium intake as well since egg-laying will deplete her calcium store!

 How Many Crickets to Feed a Baby Bearded Dragon a Day